Bay Area labs testing birds for West Nile virus

+"We have seven positive birds this year, and that's actually very low numbers compared to previous years," Dr. Zahiri said.

+In 2014, West Nile virus cases involving Santa Clara county birds neared one-thousand.

-KNIGHTSEN, Calif. --Bay Area labs are helping in the battle against West Nile virus.
+Other Bay Area labs are helping in the battle against the virus.

-The Santa Clara Vector Control District is testing dead birds for the virus as the number of cases in the Bay Area this year continues to grow.

 In the East Bay, Contra Costa Mosquito & Vector Control District officials have been urging residents to use precautions to prevent mosquito bites and guard against the virus as hot weather speeds mosquito development and virus growth.